canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 - Provide a transition phase where users have access to both existing software and the open source alternative;
 - Secure the support of top management;
 - Create a positive attitude with users.

-##### Training

-- Provide proper training and focus on the general everyday functionalities of the software.

 ##### Functionality